danielfone/chchruby-compsoc-library/README.md

 If you really want a challenge, there are bugs in the app not covered in the test suite. >:-)

-1: Unless you know your system has the necessary dependencies for compiling the native nokogiri gem on your platform.
+1: <a name="one"></a> Unless you know your system has the necessary dependencies for compiling the native nokogiri gem on your platform.

-2: If you're using OS X or linux, you can replace `bundle exec command` with `bin/command` for the instructions above.
+2: <a name="two"></a> If you're using OS X or linux, you can replace `bundle exec command` with `bin/command` for the instructions above.